AmirithaGuru/AmirithaGuru/README.md

 </div>

-I build and secure cloud infrastructure — policy-as-code guardrails, IAM & data-protection controls, and detection engineering on AWS. **MS Cybersecurity** from California State University, Dominguez Hills (**GPA 3.9/4.0**) | **Graduation:** December 2025.
-Also hold a **B.Tech in Information Security & Digital Forensics** from Dr. MGR Educational and Research Institute (May 2023).
+**I build and secure cloud infrastructure: policy-as-code guardrails, IAM and data-protection controls, and detection engineering on AWS.**

+I'm completing my MS in Cybersecurity at California State University, Dominguez Hills (GPA 3.9/4.0), with a B.Tech in Information Security and Digital Forensics before that.
+As a Volunteer DevSecOps Engineer at Saayam For All, I own two CIS Controls workstreams on their production AWS environment: access control/identity hardening and data protection via KMS encryption, work that's shaped how I think about security in practice, not just in theory.

+Outside of that, I like building things that prove out a concept end to end: an AWS auto-remediation pipeline, an LLM-assisted SOC triage tool, side-by-side threat-hunting labs comparing Splunk and Wazuh.
+I'm CompTIA Security+ and AWS Certified AI Practitioner certified, and I'm currently looking for DevSecOps, Cloud Security Engineering, or SOC Analyst roles where I can keep doing this kind of work at a bigger scale.

 **Key Projects:** DriftGuard (policy-as-code + auto-remediation for AWS) · AI-Augmented SOC Triage (LLM-enriched Splunk alert triage) · Threat Hunting & EDR Simulation (Sysmon+Splunk vs. Wazuh XDR)

 **Looking For:** DevSecOps · Cloud Security Engineering · SOC Analyst roles

 **Contact:** [gurupandianamirithavarshini@gmail.com](mailto:gurupandianamirithavarshini@gmail.com)
 <hr/>

 <div align="center">